Nonnative Species Information

-What are exotic animal species?
+What is a nonnative animal species?

-Exotic species are animals living outside captivity that did not historically occur in Florida.
+Nonnative species are animals living outside captivity that did not historically occur in Florida.
 Most are introduced species, meaning they have been brought to Florida by humans.
-A few of Florida's exotics arrived by natural range expansions, like cattle egrets which are native to Africa and Asia but flew across the Atlantic Ocean and arrived in Florida in the 1950s.
+A few of Florida's nonnatives arrived by natural range expansions, like cattle egrets which are native to Africa and Asia but flew across the Atlantic Ocean and arrived in Florida in the 1950s.
 Several common nonnative species, like coyotes, armadillos and red foxes, were not only introduced by humans but also spread into Florida by natural range expansions.

-How do exotics get here?
+How do nonnative species get here?

 The most common pathway by which exotic fish and wildlife species find their way into Florida's habitats is through escape or release by pet owners.
 Currently we are dealing with Burmese pythons in the Everglades.
 These large snakes can prey on native wildlife as well as pets like dogs and cats.
 Nile monitor lizards in Cape Coral pose a threat to the Florida burrowing owl, which is a protected species.
 Gambian pouched rats are reproducing on Grassy Key.
 If these large rats find a way to the mainland, they may cause damage to agricultural crops and spread diseases to people.
 Monk parakeets build large colonial nests that can damage electrical power poles and cause power outages.
 Cuban treefrogs outcompete native treefrogs for food, and eat smaller species of native frogs.
 These are just a few of the many examples of nonnative species that have escaped or been released from their owners.